 Honda has taken a relatively low-key approach to the design of the Mk10 Civic.
 Elements of the old model’s angular shape remain, but the newcomer has traditional hatchback proportions.
 However, the fussy treatment at the front and heavy-handed rear means it can’t match rivals like the Renault Megane or Mazda 3 for kerb appeal.

-Specifications for the 1.0-litre turbo model range through S, SE, SR and flagship EX specs.
+Trim Levels for the 1.0-litre turbo model range through SE, SR, EX and EX Sport Line.
 The 1.5-litre cars are available in Sport trim only.

 The watering down of the old car’s quirky design is most noticeable inside, where the double-deck dashboard has been ditched in favour of a more restrained and upmarket layout.
 The TFT dials give the cabin a hi-tech feel, while the angled centre console features the seven-inch Connect infotainment screen.